illinoistech-itm/jhajek/itmt-430/reports/sprint-02/rubric.md

 ## Written Report Content

 At the start of each sprint each person will contribute their deliverables.
 This list of atomic ~~events~~ tasks will be used to grade each person's contribution to the overall project for each sprint.
-The project manager will be responsible to collecting the team's input and prepare a report.
+The project manager will be responsible to collecting the team's input and prepare a report written in markdown.
 You will receive feedback from me on this report.
 The report should state the following at the minimum with additional information will be released per sprint.

 - List the team members and describe their functions during the spring
 - Describe the groups stated (atomic) goals for the sprint